ucb-rit/savio-training-slurm-2020/slurm.md

 - [Sensitive Data](https://research-it.berkeley.edu/services/sensitive-and-protected-data): We are building a service and platform for researchers working with sensitive data.
 Secure VMs are available now and secure HPC cluster + storage are coming soon at a baseline capacity at no cost.
 Please get in touch if you are working with sensitive data.
 - [Cloud Computing Meetup](https://www.meetup.com/ucberkeley_cloudmeetup/)
     - Monthly on last Tuesday
-    - Next meeting on 10/27
+    - Next meeting on Tuesday November 24
 - [Securing Research Data Working Group](https://dlab.berkeley.edu/working-groups/securing-research-data-working-group)
-    - Monthly, next meeting on 10/26
+    - Monthly, next meeting Monday November 23

 # Outline